 In mid-March, 2016, I did a little bit more consulting with a committee at the office in Dallas - we worked on a new menu board to address some of the issues we discussed in 2014 & 2015 and also proposed some bag revisions (both detailed below).
 This was easier now that there were design guidelines established by the new bag.
 The CEO charged us with making it more user-friendly for the first-time customer.
 Maybe a Welcome Intro panel that outlines the steps for ordering.
 And maybe a section of wiches that were favorites that could be selected if one didn't want to work at creating their own sandwich.

 However, after this workshop, I bowed out of any further work with WhichWich.
 It was a great experience, especially the trips to Dallas to work with the CEO.
 I hope I helped educate some of them on the value of good design, clear communication, and seeing through the user's eyes.
-I am glad I was able to help change the design culture at WhichWich.
+I am glad I was able to influence the design culture at WhichWich.

 September 2: Edmond OK: Inspiration and concept for a better bag.